tekuuu/nexora_/README.md

 - **Wallet Integration**: ConnectKit and WalletConnect support
 - **Admin Dashboard**: Protocol management interface for administrators

+### User UI notes — master decryption (unlock / lock)
+- Master unlock: the frontend can create a master decryption signature (EIP-712) that lets the app decrypt a user's confidential balances.
+Implementation: `webapp/src/hooks/useMasterDecryption.ts` and `webapp/src/utils/FhevmDecryptionSignature.ts`.
+- Storage: the signature (and generated keypair) is stored in browser localStorage under keys like `fhe_master_decryption_<userAddress>` and related entries.
+The signature has a default validity (365 days) but is treated as invalid if the set of contract addresses changes.
+- How it works: unlocking requires an on-wallet EIP-712 signature (the private key never leaves the user's wallet).
+The hook ties the signature to a deterministic set of contract addresses so signatures are only valid for the intended contracts.
+- Locking: calling the lock action clears the localStorage entries and prevents further decryption until the user unlocks again.
+The UI exposes `unlockAllBalances` and `lockAllBalances` (from `useMasterDecryption`) — recommend calling `lockAllBalances` on logout or on shared devices.
+- Security guidance (short): the signature and keypair live in the browser.
+Treat the browser as sensitive storage: do not use shared/public machines, and provide an explicit lock/timeout in the UI.
+Developers: clear signature on disconnect and when contract addresses change (already implemented in the hook).

 ### Security 🛡️
 - **Role-Based Access Control**: ACL Manager for granular permissions
 - **Reentrancy Protection**: Guards against common smart contract attacks